algorithmiaio/dev-center/_pages/clients/python.md

 	input = client.file(text_file).getString()
 {% endhighlight %}

 This will get your file as a string, saving it to the variable `input`.
+If the file was binary (an image, etc), you could instead use the function `.getBytes()` to retrieve the file's content as a byte array.
+For more image-manipulation tutorials, see the [Computer Vision Recipes](https://algorithmia.com/developers/tutorials/recipes/#computer-vision).

 Now you've seen how to upload a local data file, check if a file exists in a data collection, and download the file contents as a string.